wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 owner of the address.
 If not given, the command defaults to `FetchInv`.
 The only case where the default command is overridden is in `handleForceInv()`, which calls `invalidateAll()` with the command `ForceInv`, and the command will be passed to `invalidateOwner()` as well.

+##### invalidateOwner(), Response Path

+As mentioned earlier, the response event is of type `FetchResp`, if the default command is used.
+The event is handled by method `handleFetchResp()`.
+What the handler does is simple.
+First, it decrements the ACK counter in the MSHR register, and then removes the entry representing the earlier invalidation request from `responses`.
+It also calls `doEviction()` to simulate dirty write back and the respective state transition, which we have covered earlier.
+Eventually, the method performs state transition on completion of the transaction.
+The state transition only supports two possible states, namely, the transient `M`, or the transient `E`, which will transit to stable `M` and `E`, respectively.
+The method also calls `retry()` to schedule the next entry in the MSHR for retry, if there is any.